Medical Malpractice FAQs

 - Informed Consent

-- The Doctor/Patient Relationship
+- The Physician/Healthcare Provider-Patient Relationship

 - Documentation in the Medical Record